TrustedFloppa/Aspire-E5-575G-Hackintosh/README.md

 # Copy files you got in macrecovery to your usb and create new folder named com.apple.recovery

 # Note: you cant use older installers like Yosemite, Mavericks , Mountain lion , and lion.
-Because of skylake processors generation
+Because of skylake processors arent supporting older than El capitan